 Water safety

-Generally Safe to Drink (may have a mineral taste, as it is sourced from glaciers)
+Safe to Drink (may taste mineral-y, as it is sourced from glaciers)

-Svalbard is an archipelago of nine main islands in the Arctic Ocean.
-Before the 20th century it was international common land, used by whalers, trappers, sealers, and a coal rush, but unclaimed by any specific nation-state until Norwegian sovereignty was recognized at the Versailles peace negotiations at the end of World War I. (There are, however, still some Russian controlled mining towns in the archipelago.)
+Svalbard is an archipelago🔍of nine main islands in the Arctic Ocean🔍.
+Before the 20c it was international common land, used by whalers, trappers, sealers, and a coal rush, but unclaimed by any specific nation-state🔍 until Norway was recognized as sovereign at the end of World War I. (There are, however, still some Russian controlled mining towns in the archipelago.)
 Whaling and mining have mostly run there course with tourism and science and weather research centers.

 a bit of background...